survivejs/webpack-book/manuscript/handling_styles/03_eliminating_unused_css.md

 leanpub-end-insert
 ```

 Next, we have to connect this part to our configuration.
-It is important the plugin is used *after* the `ExtractTextPlugin` as otherwise it won't work!
+It is important the plugin is used *after* the `ExtractTextPlugin`; otherwise it won't work:

 **webpack.config.js**